safiyaabdool/SocialSpark/README.md

 open in Android Studio,
 Run the app.

-Usage
+Usage:
-enter time of day, then press 'get suggestion' to get the result.
+Enter time of day, then press 'get suggestion' to get the result.

 GitHub Usage
 GitHub was used for version control, allowing tracking of changes and maintaining a history of development.